wei2912/wei2912.github.io/posts/crypto/why-aes-is-secure.md

 Since then, academic attacks against AES have been developed.
 But many of them involve a smaller number of rounds or are impractical.
-The best key-recovery attacks on full AES so far is a [biclique-attack] which is merely faster than brute force by at most a factor of 4.
+The best key-recovery attacks on full AES so far is a [biclique attack][biclique-attack] which is merely faster than brute force by at most a factor of 4.
 Furthermore, the data storage required works out to trillions of terabytes, far beyond the data stored on the planet.